nilaybhima/alltechstuff/docs/_posts/2020-04-11-ado-apply-dsc-config-for-azure-vms.md

 ## GitOps

 The GIT Repository will have all the infrastructure templates source controlled.
 This includes the ARM Templates, DSC Configuration files and any other scripts that would be involved in setting the desired state of your VMs.
-This implements the concept of GitOps where the declarative description of your Infrastructure is source-controlled, hence versioned and can be deployed through a CD Pipeline.
+This implements the core concept of GitOps where the declarative description of your Infrastructure is source-controlled, hence versioned and can be deployed through a CD Pipeline.
 This introduces several benefits like high velocity of deployment, faster recovery and more security over the deployed infrastructure.
 The model that we consider is the Push-Based Deployment for GitOps in this scenario.

 ## The CD Pipeline

 The first step is to reference your existing GIT Repository as an artifact in your CD Pipeline.
-In this case, you need to reference the GIT Repository that has all the DSC Configuration files versioned.
+In this case, you need to reference the GIT Repository that has all the DSC Configuration files source controlled.

 You can then provision an Azure Storage Account with a container that can hold the DSC Packages.
-In my case, I deployed a storage account using an ARM Template:
+The snippet below is a resource for an ARM Template that provisions an storage account:

 ```yaml
 {